gabonator/LA104/resources/tutorial_building/readme.md

 https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads
 - In my case, I am using lightly outdated version (gcc-arm-none-eabi-7-2018-q2-update), but I suggest downloading lastest available version

+## Building scripts
+[/system/scripts](/system/scripts) contains all scripts necessary for building whole project:
+  - build.sh - main building scripts which builds the OS, all applications and prepares disk image for all devices, this file is referenced in Docker file.
+It calls build_full.sh, release_image_la104.sh, release_image_ds203.sh, release_image_ds213.sh in sequence.
+  - build_check.sh - verifies if all necessary components are already installed
+  - build_full.sh - builds OS and all APPS
+  - build_minimal.sh - builds OS and featured apps and shell - just to quick verification if the C++ toolchain is working well
+  - build_os.sh - builds OS
+  - release_image_XXX.sh - prepares the release image for specific device

+Extra stuff:
+  - build_wasm.sh - builds some apps for web browser, you will need to install emsdk with emcc compiler before using this script
+  - generate_applist.js - generates list of all applications in release image in form of github markup language including all icons

+Experimental stuff:
+  - imagefile_make_XXXXX.sh - prepares the formatted filesystem image (as a single file) which can be easily copied to the eeprom without copying all files individually, reducing the FAT fragmentation and eeprom write cycles
+  - imagefile_copy_XXXXX.sh - copies the fs image to the device
+  - imagefile_test_XXXXX.sh - mounts the fs as local folder for verification

+## Docker builds
+- Whole repository is being automatically built on every commit by docker builds.
+See [dockerfile](....), this script just calls system/scripts/build.sh which does job.
+It builts the OS, all applications and creates a filesystem image for LA104/DS203/DS213 as zip archive in *system/build* folder.
+For manual building all components separately, continue reading

 ## Mac OSX / Linux
 - Clone whole repository (git clone https://github.com/gabonator/LA104.git)
 - Building the OS: